International School of Beijing 北京顺义国际学校 Co-hosted with · 联合主办

 1. 1 · Evidence of building

-Have you already tried to make something — an app, a club, a side project, a fundraiser — and run into a wall?
+Have you already tried to make something — an app, a club, a fundraiser — and got stuck?
 We weight this first.
-Getting stuck is a qualification, not a flaw.
+Getting stuck is a qualification.

-"A study tool" is a start; "a tool that drills me on Mandarin tones before a test" is stronger.
-We look for a problem you actually have.
+Written by you, not your parents.
+"A study tool" is a start; "a tool that drills me on Mandarin tones" is stronger.

 The finish line